jhattenhauer/GuitarPi/README.md

-# Guitar app to play songs #
+# Guitar app for digital effects#
-Guitar hero like clone, that will take in tabliture files
+Intended to be used with either a raspberry pi or computer for guitar digital effects